420Integrated/ethereumjs-util/docs/modules/_account_.md

 has the effect of checksummed addresses for one chain having invalid checksums for others.
 For more details see [EIP-1191](https://eips.ethereum.org/EIPS/eip-1191).

 WARNING: Checksums with and without the chainId will differ.
-As of 2019-06-26, the most commonly used variation in Ethereum was without the chainId.
-This may change in the future.

 **Parameters:**